Manstein plan: Battle

-Against the plan, Guderian and the other panzer generals disobeyed their orders and quickly advanced to the English Channel.
+Against the plan, Guderian and the other panzer generals disobeyed their orders and quickly advanced to the Channel.
 The panzer forces captured Abbeville and then fought the Battle of Boulogne and the Siege of Calais, only temporarily being halted by orders from Hitler on 17, 22 and 24 May.
 After the halt orders the panzer forces advanced to the North Sea coast and fought the Battle of Dunkirk.
-The Manstein Plan devastated the Allies, whose armies were cut in two, those in the north being encircled by Army Groups A and B, leading to the surrender of the Belgian Army and Operation Dynamo, the evacuation of the BEF and French forces from Dunkirk.
+The Manstein plan devastated the Allies, whose armies were cut in two, those in the north being encircled by Army Groups A and B, leading to the surrender of the Belgian Army and Operation Dynamo, the evacuation of the BEF and French forces from Dunkirk.
 Defeat in the north and the lack of mobile reserves led to the defeat of the remaining French and British forces in Fall Rot and the Armistice of 22 June 1940.